Teen dies in Neptune house fire, severe storms cause power outages in New York area

-A house in Neptune caught fire just after midnight and there was no power at the time.
+A house in Neptune caught fire around midnight and there was no power at the time.
 Candles may have been in use.

+Two other people made it out safely.
+The cause is under investigation.

+Also in Neptune, a tree split a home in two on Courtland Street.

 The storms brought torrential downpours with rain falling at the rate of 1 - 2 inches per hour Monday night, prompting flash flood warnings for much of the region.